Samundri Tehsil

-Chak No.203 GB Ferozpur is the biggest village of the tehsil by area and population.
+Chak 203 GB Ferozpur is the biggest village of the tehsil by area and population.

-All villages of the tehsil carry GB with their Chak numbers, and the name of village usually follows it (for example, Chak No 141 GB, Chak No 203 GB Ferozpur).
+All villages of the tehsil carry the suffix GB with their Chak numbers, and the name of village usually follows it for example, Chak 141 GB and Chak 228 GB.
 The village numbers are designated by the water pump number the village is built upon.
 It has 14 villages that were made by the British government.
 Sugar cane is the major cash crop. wheat, cotton and vegetables are grown there.
 Samundri is one of the oldest tehsils of Pakistan.

-Most families are Arain Gujjar and Jutt people.

 History

 The name Samundri comes from the presence of three Hindu temples.
 The name Seh-Mandri derives from the words seh (three) and mandr (temple).
 Thus, seh-mandri means a small city with three temples.
 The name later evolved into Samundri.